 You could consider:

-What do you know about the progress of their dementia?
+What you know about the progress of their dementia?
 For instance, what diagnosis do they have?
 When did they get the diagnosis?
 Has there been a gradual or sudden deterioration?

 Have they previously had a fall or hospital admission?
 When?
 What happened?

-What help do they require with personal care, such as getting dressed, preparing meals, taking medicines, attending appointments or generally getting about?
+What help they require with personal care, such as getting dressed, preparing meals, taking medicines, attending appointments or generally getting about?

 Is help needed with general housework, laundry, shopping and paying the bills?